repetitioestmaterstudiorum/ioc-container/README.md

 ## CustomCollection class (MondoDB)

-Last but not least, this app contains a custom mongo db class that utilizes the CustomCollection class.
-This class is a simplification of mongo db's default nodejs driver collection methods.
+Last but not least, this app contains a custom mongo db class named CustomCollection.
+This class contains a simplified set of mongo db's default Node.js driver collection methods.
 It also adds basic fields like updatedAt and createdAt automatically.
 It inserts documents with the stringified version of Mongo's ObjectIds by default.

 ## Development

--   create a .env file for your secrets: `touch .env` (if secretes are needed)
+-   create a .env file for your secrets: `touch .env` (if secrets are needed)
--   run `npm run dev`
+-   `npm run dev`
--   test with `npm test` or `npm run test:full` if you're feeling like a hero
+-   test with `npm test` or `npm run test:full`

 ## Deployment